sush-il/sush-il/README.md

 #### I'm a developer, designer and definitely a learner !!
-Software Engineer from the UK.
-Currently studying Computer Science at the Univeresity of Bath.
+Software Engineer based in the UK.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.

 ### Technologies I've worked with
 <p>